ghdl/ghdl-cosim/doc/vpi/examples/other.rst

 GHDL VPI virtual board
 ======================

-A VPI application that virtualizes the IOs of a Digilent Nexys-4 like board.
+`GHDL VPI virtual board <https://gitlab.ensta-bretagne.fr/bollenth/ghdl-vpi-virtual-board>`__ is a VPI application that virtualizes the IOs of a Digilent Nexys-4 like board.
 It provides a testbench and a matching GUI for users/students to test their designs as if they had a physical board, instead of examining waveforms.
 Yet, waves are dumped and can be inspected in GTKWave, as in a traditional workflow.
 Available peripherals are 7 segment displays, buttons, switches and LEDs.

 .. image:: https://gitlab.ensta-bretagne.fr/bollenth/ghdl-vpi-virtual-board/-/raw/master/images/screenshot_main_window.png
    :align: center